waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy: Switch Room Puzzle (Map 3_54)
 - Goal: Reach the Underground Warehouse (Map 3_55).
-- Method: Map the exact effect of each switch.
+- Method: Map the exact effect of each switch by toggling from all-OFF state.

 ## Switch-Shutter Mappings (Observed)
 - Switch 1 (16, 1): Toggles (12, 8).
 [ON -> WALL] (Turn 9710)